MicrosoftDocs/microsoft-365-community/Community/powerplatformlicensingforcitizendeveloper.md

 If that user shared their flow with another user who then leveraged it to make their own flow, then that new user would require a license.

-If you were to analyze this versus the cost for a Logic App in Azure, consider that the trigger itself will already start incuring usage charges albeit in small amounts but will certainly add up each and every time the SharePoint list activity prompts the app whether or not the app "decision" mores things forward or not.
+If you were to analyze this versus the cost for a Logic App in Azure, consider that the trigger itself will already start incurring usage charges albeit in small amounts but will certainly add up each and every time the SharePoint list activity prompts the app whether or not the app "decision" mores things forward or not.

 A warning on this example is if the premium service in question talks to a system such as SQL server in a data center or "on-premise", the use of the single license may save money there but the organization would still need licenses for all the users likely to make the updates in a situation that is covered by multiplexing rules.